freifunkhamburg/puppet-ff_gw/README.md

 ## Open Problems

-* The current code overwrites `/etc/network/interfaces` -- this needs to be improved.
 * The apt repository at http://bird.network.cz/debian/ does not use PGP signatures, so `bird` and `bird6` will not be installed automatically.
 * Setting the hostname should occur before everything else.
 So either